scott-griffiths/bitstring/doc/reference.rst

  >>> s.read('ue')
  4

-.. function:: readlist
+.. method:: readlist

 ``s.readlist(*format)``

-Reads from current bit position ``pos`` in the bitstring according to the ``format`` string(s) and returns a list of bitstring objects.
+Reads from current bit position :attr:`pos` in the bitstring according to the ``format`` string(s) and returns a list of bitstring objects.
 If not enough bits are available then all bits to the end of the bitstring will be used.

 The position is advanced to after the read items.

-See the entry for :func:`read` for information on the format strings.
+See the entry for :meth:`read` for information on the format strings.

 For multiple items you can separate using commas or given multiple parameters::